 Peru has been the best culinary destination in South America and the World in the last few years.
 Lima has 2 of the best top 50 restaurants in the World.
-You can not go wrong with food in Peru.
+You can not go wrong with the food in Peru.
 We have so much variety, from typical dishes like Cuy, Alpaca, and Pachamanca, to the most innovative new fusions like Nikkei (Peruvian- Japanese food)

 Is Peruvian food spicy?

-When you read Ceviche, Rocoto Relleno, and Aji de Gallina sounds like most Peruvian famous dishes are chili-based; however, Peruvian food is not spicy.
+When you read Ceviche, Rocoto Relleno, and Aji de Gallina sounds like most famous Peruvian dishes are chili-based; however, Peruvian food is not spicy.
 Ceviche is spicy; if it’s not spicy is not ceviche, that is what Peruvians say.
 However, you can choose how spicy you want.